-For some reason, we receive a fair amount of email from folks looking for contact information for particular writers.
+For some reason, Empty Mirror receives a fair amount of email from folks looking for contact information for particular writers.
 On occasion those searching for copyright permissions inquire as well.
 Below you’ll find advice on locating writers, poets, their estates and copyright holders.

 Finding an Author

 One of the best sources for locating living authors is the Poets & Writers Directory.
 Previously published in book form, it’s now available exclusively on the web.
 You can search by name or by location.